La Maison d’Oncle Max

 Tracking Their Own Progress

 Online student portfolios follow learners from unit to unit, level to level.
-Students can upload evidence of what they can do in the language - activities, quizzes, audio files, PowerPoint and Word files, and more.
+Students can upload evidence of what they can do in the language - assigned Can-Do statements, activities, quizzes, audio files, PowerPoint and Word files, and more.
 This allows them to set goals and reflect on their progress related to Can-Do Statements.

 Efficient, Integrated Grading